prody/ProDy/doc/getprody.rst

 **Required for all functionality:**

-* `Python 2.6 <http://python.org/>`_ (for Windows, please choose 32 bit option)
+* `Python <http://python.org/>`_ (for Windows, please choose 32 bit option)
 * `Numpy 1.3+ <http://numpy.scipy.org/>`_

-With NumPy, you can use the PDB parser and the powerful atom selector.
-For dynamics analysis, you need to have the following as well.
+With only NumPy installed, you can use the PDB parser and the powerful atom selector.
+For dynamics analysis and complete features of atom selector, you need to have the following as well.

-.. note:: ProDy works with Python 2.7, and there is a NumPy installer for that version of Python.
-SciPy does not have an installer for that version, so if you intend to use ProDy for ANM/GNM/PCA calculations, using Python 2.6 will be easier to get all required packages.
+.. note:: A note on Python version.
+What you are planning to do with ProDy may restrict you to certain versions of Python.
+ProDy works with Python 2.6 and 2.7, and there is a NumPy installer for these versions.
+   SciPy does not have an installer for Python 2.7, so if you intend to use ProDy for ANM/GNM/PCA calculations, using Python 2.6 will be easier to get all required packages.

 **Required for certain functionality:**